CILC2025/CILC2025.github.io/_pages/cfp.md

 Full papers cannot exceed 15 pages including references.
 Short papers cannot exceed 8 pages including references.
 Non-original contributions should include a reference to the already published version of the paper (for instance in a footnote on the first page).

+Papers must be submitted via the online submission system CMT.
+Further details will be shared soon.

 # Proceedings

 Accepted original contributions will be included in a volume of the [CEUR Workshop Proceedings](https://ceur-ws.org/).<br>